All Episodes

 Are you a scientist or are you a politician?

-Because when I put together your political advocacy, and I hate to say it, but the partisanship of that advocacy, I'm inclined to think that you, Mr. Hanson, are the one who's politicizing science.
+Because when I put together your political advocacy, and I hate to say it, but the partisanship of that advocacy, I'm inclined to think that you, Mr. Hansen, are the one who's politicizing science.

-Daryl Issa is right.
+Darrell Issa is right.

-It's unfortunate the majority, the Democrats have decided to place Dr. Roy Spencer at the tail end of this hearing and without any company, which they did four hours into the hearing, Roy Spencer testified, as you know, he called this program to discuss all this global warming stuff.
+It's unfortunate the majority, the Democrats, have decided to place Dr. Roy Spencer at the tail end of this hearing and without any company, which they did.

 He's a skeptic.